Commercial Launch Vehicle Developers

 ⋆ ⋆ ⋆

 On July 1, 2021, Blue Origin announced that Wally Funk, an 82-year old experienced pilot and retired FAA investigator, will have a seat on the launch of the New Shepard rocket on July 20 as an honored guest.
-The flight will also include Jeff Bezos, his brother Mark Bezos, and another unamed passenger.
+The successful flight also included Jeff Bezos, his brother Mark Bezos, and 18-year-old Oliver Daemen.

 Read the Blue Origin press release